 Hemingway got his creative juices flowing by sharpening pencils.
 John Steinbeck did it by writing warm-up letters to his publisher.
 Douglas Adams (“Hitchhiker’s Guide to the Galaxy”) took baths.

 And I think it was Master Copywriter Herschell Gordon Lewis who recommended staring into the mirror for 10 minutes trying to convince yourself you’re about to write the best copy you’ve ever written.

-Everybody has a different way to get started.
-Here’s one …
+Everybody has a different way to get started and overcome creative burnout.
+Here’s one…

 Exploit the Power of “Automatic Thinking”

 Your brain makes connections between concepts automatically.
 So harness that power by creating your own random events, like so…

 Take a hat and fill it with random words.
 Or flip open a dictionary and point.
 Don’t dismiss your first choice.
 Use it to answer questions about your sales challenge…

 How does the random word apply to your product?